looker-open-source/extension-examples/react/typescript/kitchensink/README.md

    Great!
 Your extension is now running and serving the JavaScript at http://localhost:8080/bundle.js.

-   > **Note well:** The webpack development server also supports https.
+   > **Note** The webpack development server also supports https.
 To use, add the parameter --https to the start command
    > `"start": "webpack serve --disable-host-check --https"`
    > Should you decide to use https, you should visit the bundle URL you are running as there will likely be a certificate warning.
 The development server runs with a self-signed SSL certificate, so you will need to accept this to allow your browser to connect to it.